 Quadria Capital Investment Advisors Pvt.
-Ltd. is engaged in the business of providing investment advisory services to Quadria Capital Fund L.P.
-The company is based in New Delhi, India.
+Ltd. is an investment advisor to the fund managed by Quadria Capital Fund L.P.
+The company was incorporated in 2013 and is based in New Delhi, India.

 - Quadria to invest a third of $304M Asian healthcare fund in India: Co-founder Ami...

 - OPIC commits up to $100M in Quadria Capital's healthcare fund

 - Quadria in advanced talks to invest in two SE Asian pharma companies

 - Quadria’s SME investment platform targets first close of India Build-Out Fund I...